ccgus/fmdb/README.markdown

 	[db commit]; // or a rollback here would work as well.

-And there is also a block based approach to this which might make more sense for you to use:
+There is also a block based transaction approach:

 	[dbPool useTransaction:^(FMDatabase *db, BOOL *rollback) {
 		[db executeUpdate:@"INSERT INTO myTable VALUES (?)", [NSNumber numberWithInt:1]];